Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Iterative PD-RCI Set Computation

-We have already shown that \textbf{Algorithm~\ref{alg:pdrci set}} always has a feasible solution at the first iteration if initialized using solutions from \eqref{eq:optimization problem for initial RCI set}.
-The update scheme in the algorithm alleviates the conservatism introduced while linearizing the equation \eqref{eq:LMI invariance condition 1 for case 2}, \eqref{eq:LMI invariance condition 3 for case 2}, \eqref{eq:LMI system Constraints for case 2} and \eqref{eq:LMI H2 cost constraint 2 case 2} using \textbf{Lemma~\ref{lemma:sucessive linearization lemma}}.
-The systematic update procedure also guarantees that the solutions from the previous iteration are feasible in the current iteration (see, \textbf{Remark~\ref{remark:linearization}}).
+Assuming that the initial values of $\mathcal{P}_0, W,Y_i,\Lambda_i^0,\Gamma_j^0$ and $\Upsilon^0$ are available after solving \eqref{eq:optimization problem for initial RCI set}, we summarize the whole approach to compute PD-RCI set in \textbf{Algorithm~\ref{alg:pdrci set}}.
+As a consequence of the adopted successive linearization approach (see \textbf{Remark~\ref{remark:linearization}}), \textbf{Algorithm~\ref{alg:pdrci set}} always has a feasible solution at the first iteration if initialized using solutions from \eqref{eq:optimization problem for initial RCI set}. {The update scheme in the algorithm alleviates the conservatism introduced while linearizing the equation \eqref{eq:LMI invariance condition 1 for case 2}, \eqref{eq:LMI invariance condition 3 for case 2}, \eqref{eq:LMI system Constraints for case 2} and \eqref{eq:LMI H2 cost constraint 2 case 2} using \textbf{Lemma~\ref{lemma:sucessive linearization lemma}}.} The systematic update procedure also guarantees that the solutions from the previous iteration are feasible in the current iteration.
 Thus, at each iteration we find a new PD-RCI set of larger volume until the specified number of iterations are performed, or convergence is achieved.
 We purposely present the termination of the algorithm based on the number of iteration instead of convergence to emphasize that latter is not necessary.

+\begin{remark2} We remark that in \textbf{Proposition~\ref{prop:vol_max}}, we maximize the volume of a finite set of slices corresponding to a chosen set of grid points in the scheduling parameter space.
+Here, a trade-off is expected to be achieved, i.e., the finer the grid, more likely the initial measured value of the scheduling will correspond to the one selected in the grid points, in order to obtain a larger volume set, at the cost of higher computational complexity.
+Alternatively, in order to reduce the computational complexity, one may even choose to only maximize the volume of the intersection of the slices corresponding to the vertices of the scheduling parameter. \end{remark2}

 Next, we address some known implementation issues and some workarounds which could potentially help to overcome it.